gajus/eslint-plugin-jsdoc/README.md

 - `settings.jsdoc.exemptEmptyFunctions` - Will not report missing jsdoc blocks
   above functions/methods with no parameters or return values (intended where variable names are sufficient for themselves as documentation).

+<a name="eslint-plugin-jsdoc-settings-requiring-jsdoc-comments-for-exported-functions-in-require-jsdoc"></a>
+<a name="eslint-plugin-jsdoc-settings-requiring-jsdoc-comments-for-exported-functions-in-code-require-jsdoc-code"></a>
+### Requiring JSDoc comments for exported functions in <code>require-jsdoc</code>

+- `settings.jsdoc.publicFunctionsOnly` - Missing jsdoc blocks
+  are only reported for function bodies that are exported from the module.

 <a name="eslint-plugin-jsdoc-settings-alias-preference"></a>
 ### Alias Preference